Skip to main content

 • Code of Ethics for Professional Accountants

-The Certified Public Accountants (CPA) Regulation No. M12 of 1991 delegates authority to the Saudi Organization for Certified Public Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.
+The Saudi Organization for Chartered and Professional Accountants Ordinance No. 416 of 2021 delegates authority to the Saudi Organization for Chartered and Professional Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.

 Current Status: Adopted